 Once installed, Drupal is something of a blank slate.
 Compared to WordPress or Joomla, it’s less straightforward to get the CMS up and running with default settings, since it assumes you’ll want a customised project from the start.
 To use Drupal to its full potential, you really need a detailed understanding of its extensive functionality, as well as knowledge of HTML and PHP.

-Drupal is highly customisable with an active community contributing to over 30,000 modules.
+Drupal is highly customisable with an active community contributing to over 45,000 modules that can be added to its core software and allow you to modify and extend Drupal's capabilities to customise it for your needs.
 The powerful views module, flexible taxonomy and options to tag and categorise large volumes of content enable projects to be efficiently scaled on an ongoing basis.

 No such thing as ‘the best CMS’?